The Health & Safety Culture within your organisation can and will have an enormous impact on the safety outcomes & accident rates in your workplace.

 High levels of accident rates within your organisation can have a detrimental effect on the productivity, efficiency and profitability of the business and that’s why it is vital that a positive Health & Safety culture is always promoted.

-It’s true, without the commitment of management and senior management your safety culture is doomed to fail.
+Without the commitment of management and senior management your safety culture is doomed to fail.
 Employees who feel that their managers and superiors care about them and their welfare will always work better and are more likely to follow the policies and procedures that you are enforcing.
-So, get the top dogs on board!

 Involve your team